ddword/deck-of-cards/README.md

 # Deck of Cards assessment

 ## Summary of the approach
-- To describe shape of file object I used interface `IVard`
+- To describe shape of file object I used interface `ICard`

 - To pass event from `(Child)` to `(Parent)` use callback approach:
     - defined callback in Parent ->